Liye07/Stock-Management-System/README.md

 ## Project Overview
 This is a **Stock Management System** built using **Python** as part of a university assignment.
 The system allows users to:
-- Add stock codes along with their price.
+- Add stocks along with their price.
 - Add stock items under a specific stock code.
 - View the complete stock list, including stock values.

 The program ensures data validation, preventing invalid entries such as exceeding stock limits or incorrect price values.

 ## Features
-✔️ Add and store stock codes with a maximum limit.
+✔️ Add and store stocks with a maximum limit.
 ✔️ Assign a stock price with validation to ensure correct input.
-✔️ Search for stock codes before adding stock items.
+✔️ Search for stocks using their names before adding stock items.
-✔️ Manage stock items under existing stock codes.
+✔️ Manage stock items under existing stocks.
 ✔️ Display a structured stock list with total values.

 ## Technologies Used